 |Storing||Store fresh, leafy stems in a jar of water (unrefrigerated) for a few days; change the water daily.
 To dry leaves, spread in a well-ventilated, shady area until dry and then store in airtight containers out of direct sunlight.|

-Thai Basil (Bai Horapa) has small, long and narrow green leaves and purple stem.
-The subtle clove or licorice (anise) flavour adds an aromatic Thai flavour to any Asian dish.
-It can be grown in a container or in ground.
+Thai Basil (Bai Horapa) has small, long, and narrow green leaves and purple stems.
+The peppery and subtle clove or licorice (anise) flavour adds an aromatic Thai flavour to any Asian dish.
+This spicy yet sweet herb is wonderful in meat and rice dishes, stir-fries, sauces and salads.
+Encourage bushiness by pinching and snipping throughout… Read more »

 Back to Organic Edibles.